 Welcome to the graduate program in History, ranked in 2020 by US News and World Report in the top-30 nationwide (and the top-14 among public universities).
 A distinctive feature of the program is its strong emphasis on transnational and world history.
 While faculty and graduate students usually work in a regional field—North America, Latin America, East Asia, South Asia, Europe, Middle East, or Africa—they approach their areas with a commitment to transnational and interdisciplinary approaches.

 The makeup of our faculty and graduate program fosters dialogue and collaboration across national and regional borders.
-Students entering the doctoral program usually complete fifteen courses prior to taking their comprehensive exams in their third year, including two quarters of History and Theory.
+Students entering the doctoral program usually complete fifteen courses prior to taking their comprehensive exams in their third year, including one quarter of History and Theory and one quarter of History Methods.
 While allowing for region-specific specialization, our courses emphasize broader themes relevant beyond national and regional borders, including the study of empire and colonialism; environment, science, and medicine; gender and sexuality; global migrations, slavery, and diasporas; and cultural and religious history.
 Students choose two main historical fields, which can be either geographic or thematic (or a combination of both); fields can also be individualized by students in consultation with their advisor.

 The department offers a one-year Master’s program in History.
 All students admitted into the M.A. are assigned a faculty advisor who guides them through the program.
 Students take a total of nine courses over three quarters and complete their degree either with a Master’s thesis or a comprehensive exam.